John-Rood/VectorVault/README.md

 for word in vault.get_chat_stream(text, history):
         print(word)
 ```
-This will take each word yielded and print it as it comes in.
-However, it's best to use the built in print function `print_stream`.

 ```
+# it's best to use the built in print function print_stream() function
 vault.print_stream(vault.get_chat_stream(text, history))
 ```
 <br>

 Because streaming is a key functionality for end user applications, we also have a `cloud_stream` function to make cloud streaming to your front end app easy.
 In a flask app, your return would look like: `return Response(vault.cloud_stream(vault.get_chat_stream(text, history, get_context=True)), mimetype='text/event-stream')`
 This makes going live with highly functional cloud apps really easy.
 Now you can build impressive applications in record time!
 If have any questions, message in [Discord](https://discord.gg/AkMsP9Uq).
+Check out our [examples folder](https://github.com/John-Rood/VectorVault/tree/main/examples) that has notebooks you can run in the browser with Google Colab.

 <br>